fbellelli/countries/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Fixed an invalid URL in inst/doc/auto_merge.html.
-Sorry for missing this the first time.
+* Fixed invalid URLs.
+Sorry for missing them.

 ## R CMD check results